Oliver's Cornwall

 Were the Clay Trails worth all the expense?

 When the first of the Clay Trails opened in 2005 I was full of enthusiasm.
 Indeed Jane and I walked the very first, from Wheal Martyn towards Eden, before it opened.
 Later I did the same for Wheal Martyn to St. Austell.
 I enjoyed my walks but with qualifications: except for the Sky Extension on Wheal Martyn to Eden, and the views of St. Austell Bay approaching Trethurgy, there is not much scenery along the way.
 Perhaps cyclists don't notice scenery.
 In August 2007, while waiting for the weather to improve for some photos at Wheal Martyn, I walked from there to Eden and back and started to wonder whether we taxpayers have got value for our money.
 I think not!
 Because I had the trail almost to myself, I counted how many people were on it.
 In 10 miles there and back I saw 5 local dog walkers, 2 couples having short walks - and just one walker and 2 cyclists doing the trail.
 And this in the height of the holiday season.
 Where were the streams of cyclists (for whom the trail was created at great expense) heading for Eden?
 The answer was nowhere.
 What a waste of money!
 And now more fortunes are being spent on planting new woodland (being overwhelmed by the dreaded rhodo ponticum) and recreating the old heathland habitat (which is recreating itself naturally anyway).
-Wouldn't it have been nice if, instead of clay trails, the money had been spent on clearing, maintaining and signing the many miles of lost footpaths for which the County Council have responsibility?
+Wouldn't it have been nice if, instead of clay trails, the money had been spent on clearing, maintaining and signing the many miles of lost footpaths for which Cornwall Council has responsibility?

-Wheal Martyn Museum - now known as China Clay Country Park
+Wheal Martyn Museum - known as China Clay Country Park

 Wheal Martyn working pit - one of the smaller pits